validatedpatterns/docs/content/patterns/industrial-edge/getting-started.md

 1. A `values-secret-industrial-edge.yaml` file is used to automate setup of secrets needed for:

-   - A Git repository (E.g. Github, GitLab etc.)
+   - A git repository hosted on a service such as GitHub, GitLab, or so on.
    - A container image registry (E.g. Quay)
    - S3 storage (E.g. AWS)